Coronavirus: Imposing night curfew under ‘consideration’, Delhi government tells High Court

 The Aam Aadmi Party government on Thursday told the Delhi High Court that it was “actively considering” imposing a night curfew or weekend restrictions to contain the spread of the coronavirus in the national Capital, reported the Hindustan Times.

-The government’s response came after the court asked it about the measures taken to control the surge of coronavirus cases and if it was planning similar curbs to other states, including night curfew.
+The government’s response came after the court asked it about the measures taken to control the surge of coronavirus cases and if it was planning curbs similar to other states, including night curfew.
 A day earlier, the Centre had issued fresh guidelines allowing states to impose night curfews and advised them to promote “Covid-appropriate” behaviour, among other guidelines.

 Delhi has been reporting a high number of cases everyday with the health ministry data from the morning showing 5,246 fresh infections and 99 deaths reported in the last 24 hours.
 The Capital has so far has registered 5,45,787 Covid-19 cases, including 38,287 active cases and 8,720 fatalities.

 During Thursday’s hearing, the High Court also asked how the government was spreading awareness about “Covid-appropriate” behaviour.
-The government’s counsel told the High Court that it was holding group meetings with the resident welfare associations.
+The government’s counsel told the High Court that it was holding group meetings with the Resident Welfare Associations.
 The court was hearing a plea seeking to increase Covid-19 testing facilities in Delhi.

 The court, however, said that videos showed thousands of people were turning up for these meetings, which can make them Covid-19 spreaders.
 “Also, you need to tell us how many market associations and RWAs you’ve reached out to and what’s the plan of engaging them in your Covid management strategy,” a bench of Justices Hima Kohli and Subramonium Prasad said.